rwietter/rwietter.dev/public/posts/essential-data-structures-and-algorithms-for-efficient-problem-solving.md

 $$

 Where $ n $ denotes the input size.

+Note that $\mathcal{O}(n)$ is the worst-case time complexity, what is acceptable for most problems, since the average cases are better.
+This definition is not strict, but it provides a general idea of what I mean by "efficiently".

 Typically, $E$ includes structures and algorithms efficient for common problems.
 For example, in the best and average cases, these structures and algorithms have a time complexity of $ \mathcal{O}(log \ n) $ and a space complexity of $ \mathcal{O}(n) $.
 In the worst case, they have a time complexity of $\mathcal{O}(n) $ and a space complexity of $ \mathcal{O}(n) $.